haleywitherell/ReadMe-Generator-/README.md

 ## Usage Information

-Enter node index into ypur commans line and answer the questions that pop up to have your ReadMe file created.
+Enter node index into your command line in terminal and answer the questions that pop up to have your ReadMe file created.

 ## License

-commercial
+MIT license

 ## Contribution Guidelines